Information About "Going Transient"

 Will my H.O.P.E. scholarship cover my summer classes?

 UGA HOPE students who wish to enroll as a transient student at another HOPE eligible institution may receive HOPE funds at the transient institution.
 You can access the UGA HOPE Transient Form at Financial Aid and follow the instructions.

-If you plan to take a course not listed on the Equivalency Search, you should keep the following items for documentation purposes:
+If you plan to take a course not listed on the Equivalency Search:

 - Course description